liyuan-rey/chatroomjs/README.md

 [here](https://medium.com/@nickheiner/why-my-team-uses-npm-instead-of-bower-eecfe1b9afcb).

 For me, all things that Bower can do, npm can do either.
-As npm more widely used in package manager field, my choice is npm.
+As npm more widely used in the field of package manager, my choice is npm.

 npm - [https://www.npmjs.com/](https://www.npmjs.com/)